My name is Danny Davis & I am rode my Penny Farthing bicycle across the USA from Los Angeles California to Ocean City Maryland.

 IF YOU HAVE A BICYCLE OF ANY SIZE, CHILDS OR ADULTS & WOULD LIKE TO DONATE IT PLEASE CONTACT YOUR LOCAL BIKE SHOP & THEY SHOULD BE ABLE TO HELP YOU GET YOUR BIKE BACK ONTO THE TRAILS OR STREETS FOR SOMEONE IN NEED.

-IF YOU WOULD LIKE TO SUPPORT THIS JOURNEY & THE PURPOSE OF IT ALL YOU CAN DONATE HERE OR IN PERSON AT ANY EVENT OR EVEN ON THE ROAD IF YOU SEE ME PEDALING (OR PUSHING) THE BIKE ACROSS AMERICA!
+IF YOU WOULD LIKE TO SUPPORT THIS JOURNEY & THE PURPOSE OF IT ALL, YOU CAN DONATE HERE OR IN PERSON AT ANY EVENT OR EVEN ON THE ROAD IF YOU SEE ME PEDALING (OR PUSHING) THE BIKE ACROSS AMERICA OR ON ANY JOURNEY I MAY BE ON.
+WALKING OR RIDING.

 PayPal donations can be made here